 We then state that the second variable we declared itemSold will take on the value of whatever the active cell value is.

-We then open the If & Else If options for conditional logic statement (for the fruits and vegetables) within the actual loop, that will have to be evaluated as part of the loop.
+We then open the If & Else If options for conditional logic statement (for the fruits and vegetables) within the actual loop, which will have to be evaluated as part of the loop.

 We end the If statement within the actual loop with an End if.